4 Product Marketing and Campaign Management Partnership Strategies

 - Campaign landing page conversion rates

-2. Audience insights
+2. Audience Insights

-By definition, product marketers need to know the product.
-But knowing the market, or audience, is the second half of the all-important ‘product-market fit.’
-Product marketers are tasked with knowing and communicating specific information about the ideal customer profile and personas.
-They need to understand the challenges, pain points, alternative solutions, and benefits – not just to create their own documents, but to share this information throughout the organization, specifically marketing, sales, and client success.
+Product marketers need to know the product.
+But knowing the target market, or audience, is the second half of the all-important “product-market fit.”
+Product marketers are responsible for understanding and effectively communicating specific information about the ideal customer profile and its corresponding personas.

-For audience insights including ICP and buyer persona – to be common knowledge and the center of all campaigns, they to be documented, updated, and transparent.
-How often have you seen a company conduct audience research once and call it good?
+How often have you seen a company conduct target audience research once and call it good?
 Or worse, do the work once, document it, then file it away so no one else in the company knows where it is?
-By making audience insights a living document that informs not only campaigns, but sales, client success and the product roadmap, a company makes true progress toward being customer-focused.
+By making audience insights a living document that informs sales, client success, and the product roadmap, a brand makes true progress toward being customer-focused.

 3. Messaging